Gordon College logo

 Faculty members, however, are encouraged to support the wide variety of programs at the College by exploring ways a student can make up portions of the course missed because of College-sponsored events.
 On occasion athletic teams, mission programs, musical groups and other College programs schedule events or tours that conflict with class times.
 Students will be expected to confer with faculty well in advance of such dates to discuss possible alternatives, normally before the end of the second week of the semester.
 (Student athletes are not allowed to seek alternatives to class sessions to attend athletic practices.
 Faculty members should also recognize that student athletes themselves are sometimes given short notice about playoff competitions or makeup competitions in athletics.)
 Students are responsible for all work missed and may be required to complete additional assignments in lieu of class attendance.

 If a student does provide adequate notification, the College expects all faculty members to make reasonable accommodation for the student.
-However, the faculty member has the right to determine whether or not a student should be excused from a class session to participate in another College-sponsored event, taking into consideration the student’s academic performance, the nature of the subject matter covered during the class session and the number of absences incurred or requested by the student.
+However, the faculty member has the right to determine whether a student should be excused from a class session to participate in another College-sponsored event, taking into consideration the student’s academic performance, the nature of the subject matter covered during the class session and the number of absences incurred or requested by the student.

 Some faculty members plan field trips as part of their courses.
-If at all possible such trips should be scheduled at times that do not require absences from other classes or conflict with obligations students have accepted as members of athletic teams, student development programs, musical groups, etc. If an academic field trip is scheduled during a time that conflicts with other courses or other College-sponsored events, the faculty member scheduling the field trip must allow the student an alternative way of fulfilling the requirement of the field trip.
+If at all possible, such trips should be scheduled at times that do not require absences from other classes or conflict with obligations students have accepted as members of athletic teams, student development programs, musical groups, etc. If an academic field trip is scheduled during a time that conflicts with other courses or other College-sponsored events, the faculty member scheduling the field trip must allow the student an alternative way of fulfilling the requirement of the field trip.

-No College events or field trips requiring class absence may be scheduled during the first five school days of the quad or semester or during final exams (quad or full-semester), unless approved during the prior semester by the Academic Programs Committee.
+No College events or field trips requiring class absence may be scheduled during the first five school days of the quad or semester or during final exams (quad or full semester), unless approved during the prior semester by the Academic Programs Committee.

 CANCELLATION OF CLASSES